- SVN Tutorial

-Let us start by discussing some of the terms that we will be using in our tutorial.
+Let us start by discussing some of the terms that we will be using in this tutorial.

-The Repository: A repository is the heart of any version control system.
-It is central place where developers store all their work.
-Repository not only stores files but also history.
-Repository is accessed over a network, with repository acting as a sever and version control tool acting as a client.
-Client can connect to repository, and then they can store/retrieve their changes to/from repository.
-By storing changes, a client makes available these changes to other people and by retrieving changes; a client takes other people changes as a working copy.
+Repository: A repository is the heart of any version control system.
+It is the central place where developers store all their work.
+Repository not only stores files but also the history.
+Repository is accessed over a network, acting as a server and version control tool acting as a client.
+Clients can connect to the repository, and then they can store/retrieve their changes to/from repository.
+By storing changes, a client makes these changes available to other people and by retrieving changes, a client takes other people's changes as a working copy.

 Trunk: The trunk is a directory where all the main development happens and is usually checked out by developers to work on the project.